jagzmz/cli-upkaran/spec.md

 **1. Vision & Introduction**

-`@ai-upkaran` (Upkaran: Hindi/Sanskrit for "tool" or "instrument") is envisioned as a **unified command-line interface (CLI) toolkit and extensible platform for a wide range of AI-related tasks**.
+`@cli-upkaran` (Upkaran: Hindi/Sanskrit for "tool" or "instrument") is envisioned as a **unified command-line interface (CLI) toolkit and extensible platform for a wide range of AI-related tasks**.
 It aims to provide developers and researchers with a consistent, powerful, and user-friendly environment for interacting with AI models, processing data, and managing AI workflows.

-Beyond its initial capabilities in advanced data preparation (gathering from filesystems/websites, transforming, formatting for LLMs), `@ai-upkaran` is designed as a **pluggable command system**.
+Beyond its initial capabilities in advanced data preparation (gathering from filesystems/websites, transforming, formatting for LLMs), `@cli-upkaran` is designed as a **pluggable command system**.
 This allows it, or the community, to seamlessly integrate diverse functionalities such as text generation, model interaction, sentiment analysis, fine-tuning initiation, vector database operations, and more, all accessible under the single `ai-upkaran` command.

 Key principles guiding the project are: